Local SEO Statistics (2026): Eye-Opening Data & Insights

 Conclusion

-Online reviews play a major role in boosting your local business’s conversions, store visits, and overall sales.
+Online reviews play a significant role in boosting your local business’s conversions, store visits, and overall sales.

-Most people trust honest customer feedback, mainly found on Google, Yelp, Facebook, and Tripadvisor.
+Most people trust honest customer feedback, which is often found on Google, Yelp, Facebook, and TripAdvisor.

-Keeping a 4-star rating or higher and replying to reviews quickly helps a lot in local SEO.
+Maintaining a 4-star rating or higher and responding to reviews promptly can significantly enhance local SEO.

 Here are some of the frequently asked questions about local SEO.